cpataltmetrik/Groot/README.md

 <details>
 <summary> Spec Report </summary>
 A WebdriverIO plugin to report in spec style.
-This is one of the reporter in WebdriverIO by which we can check Test case execution status whether it is pass, skip or in fail state.
+This is one of the reporters in WebdriverIO by which we can check Test case execution status whether it is pass, skip or in fail state.

 And it gives user more in-depth and line by line human readable statements of test case execution.
 ### *Installation :*